prajune1996/pasteguard/README.md

 ## How it works

-- A content script (`src/content-script.js`) listens for copy/cut/paste events, inspects the text, and checks it against common credential patterns (JWT regex is lenient enough for short demo tokens; email addresses and credit card numbers are treated as sensitive too).
+- A content script (`src/content-script.js`) listens for copy/cut/paste events, inspects the text, and checks it against common credential patterns (JWT regex is lenient enough for short demo tokens; email addresses, credit card numbers, GitHub/GitLab tokens, Stripe keys, Google API keys, and Bearer tokens are treated as sensitive too).
 - On paste of sensitive-looking text, the paste is blocked and a confirmation dialog lets you cancel or “Paste anyway.”
 - If potential secrets are found, a lightweight toast (`src/content-style.css`) appears on the page for a few seconds identifying the suspected secret types.
 - The popup (`popup.html`) simply explains what the extension does when opened from the toolbar.